-So, I thought it would be nice to share some relevant content I thought was interesting.
+So, I thought it would be nice to share some relevant content that caught my interesting.
 I recently came across this interview with Bethesda Softwork’s director and executive producer that give great insight into Bethesda as a studio as well as the process of game development and how things work on the larger scale part of game development.
 You can find a link to the interview below.

-Bleh, it has been a long road from the start of a Hackathon to typing at my keyboard about the event.
+Bleh, it has been a long road from the start of the Hackathon to typing at my keyboard about the event.
 This was my first game jam and I was awake a full 24 hours (and beyond), I got sick, and wrecked my sleeping schedule all in order to make a game that only ended up being partially finished.
 I wouldn’t change a thing.
-Even with all of its drawbacks the experience was extrordinary and I wouldn’t trade it for anything.
+Even with all of its drawbacks, the experience was extraordinary and I wouldn’t trade it for anything.

 Forgive me if this post is a little rambly and all over the place and less professional than some of my other posts.
 I’m still dealing with the aforementioned sickness and lack of sleep which, surprise!
 Makes it really hard to think straight.

 Anyways, the beginning is probably the best place to start.
 Our team consisted of 3 programmers/designers, a narrative designer (me), and a visual artist.
 We trekked together over the hall in which the event was being held and set up all of our computers and various equipment in one of the rooms.
 We brought a coffee machine which proved to be an excellent morale booster.
 Anyways, the premise for our game was a series of short and easy to understand mini-games that up to four players could pick up and play.
 We started with an original goal of making 10 mini games, but ended up scaling back to 5, and then down to 3 games as our deadline grew nearer and we continually ran into various problems or issues that bogged down progress.
 The programmers tell me that the back-end programming, as well as programming for 4-players, was a real pain.